AlexNosk/TestMD/README.md

 ## Using C# to Create a DOCX File from Scratch

-Aspose.Words for .NET allows you to create a new blank document and add content to this document.
+Aspose.Words for .NET allows you to create a new blank document and add content to this document:

 ```c#
 // Create a blank document.